AnMarlen/goal-data-preprocessing/README.md

   - Extract the headers and cookies from the converted Python code.
   - Use these headers and cookies in the script for subsequent requests.
-  - File names can be renamed in config.ini, parameter for webscraping can also be adjusted in config.ini
+  - File names can be renamed in config.ini, parameter for web scraping can also be adjusted in config.ini

 _Prerequisites_